azax1234/my-devops-project/notes.md

 For a quick fix with the current action, use option 2.
 For more flexibility without changing commit styles, consider options 3 or 4.
 Remember to adjust subsequent steps in your workflow to use the correct output variable based on the method you choose.

-***ISSUES / OPEN QESTIONS / TO BE DONE***

-1. Getting to many redirects error when  trying to se an ingress for argo cd without a host.

-2. How to have multiple ingresses for differnt apps with same ingress controller.
-Do we have to separate them by sing host in spec or anything else.
-Using seprate controllers is an option?

-3. learn about how to maintain RLEASES in Helm charts.
-There seems to be a  RELEASE variable that we can maintain.